What is Embedded Finance and Embedded Fintech?

 Embedded finance is the seamless integration of financial services and digital banking into conventionally non-financial business services.
 This infrastructure helps businesses provide financial solutions, such as digital payments, directly on their websites or mobile apps.

-Businesses merge their customer offerings with banking, insurance, investment, and loan services via an Application Programming Interface (API) linked to their financial partners.
+Businesses merge their customer offerings with banking, insurance, investment, and loan services via an application programming interface (API) linked to their financial partners.

 Before embedded finance became mainstream, businesses had two options: seek separate providers for their different financial needs or create a finance arm within the organization.
+Both approaches required significant investment and operational overhead, often delaying time to market and limiting revenue potential.

 Examples of embedded finance today include:

-Embedded Banking
+Embedded banking

-Embedded finance, embedded banking, and Banking as a Service (BaaS) are often used synonymously.
+Embedded finance, embedded banking, and banking as a service (BaaS) are often used synonymously.
 This is because most embedded finance solutions are provided by traditional banks.

 In embedded banking, non-financial businesses offer their customers a wide range of banking services, such as branded checking accounts for holding funds and making payments.